koltyakov/pgcopy/docs/quick-start.md

 - `pgcopy list --source "postgres://user:pass@host:5432/db"`

+## Accurate row counts (optional)

+By default, row counts are estimated (fast).
+If tables were recently truncated, estimates can be misleading.
+Use `--exact-rows` to compute precise counts with COUNT(*):

+- `pgcopy copy --source "..." --dest "..." --exact-rows`

+Note: this can be slower on very large tables.

 ## Troubleshooting tips

 - Connection strings: standard postgres:// URIs; env vars like PGPASSWORD are respected